aerusso/kcollectd/README.md

 # Overview

-kcollectd is a graphical front-end to [collectd](https://collectd.org/), a data collection service that monitors, by polling or pushed updates, system information, such as temperature or free RAM.
+kcollectd is a graphical front-end to [collectd](https://collectd.org/), a data collection service that monitors, by polling or pushed updates, system information, such as temperature or free RAM.  kcollectd provides a graphical display of these collected statistics.

-kcollectd directly displays the data, which is stored in an round-robin database.
+More generally, kcollectd can display the data stored in any round-robin database (RRD).
+Use the `--basedir` command line option to load RRDs from a non-standard location.

 # History
 Many thanks to [M G Berberich](https://www.forwiss.uni-passau.de/~berberic/),